Table of Contents

 Do you need some more ideas to get started?
 Check out our Top 10 Gardening Ideas for Fairy Gardens!

-Either way I hope you have the best time and I can’t wait to see what you come up with!
-Please share your questions, pictures and stories about your very own fairy garden with me by sending an email to firstname.lastname@example.org!
+I hope you have the best time and I can’t wait to see what you come up with!
+Do you still have questions about what’s in fairy gardens?
+Please share your questions, pictures and stories about your very own fairy garden with me by sending an email to firstname.lastname@example.org or posting it to our Social media pages!!